-If you've got as far as choosing Cyprus as the destination for your next holiday, well done - you'll have an amazing trip packed with culture, history, fine dining and beautiful natural attractions.
+If you've got as far as choosing Cyprus as your next holiday, well done - you'll have an amazing trip packed with culture, history, fine dining and beautiful natural attractions.
 However, the next step is to decide which of Cyprus's cities to be based in (or near).

 Paphos and Limassol are two of the most popular options, so how can you decide between the two?
 We've put together a bit of information about both to help you make up your mind!